 In the internal report addressed to clients, the company makes a detailed account of what it called "information security incident" and assures that these "actions were very serious violations of our policies"; KPMG informs that it dismissed two people from the development team and that he filed a criminal complaint with the Public Ministry.

-In the communication sent to El Economista on Monday, Cabrera Siles assured that on February 26, the data protection authority, Inai, "made a request for information to KPMG in Mexico regarding this event."
+In the communication sent to El Economista on Monday, Cabrera Siles assured that on February 26, the data protection authority, Inai, "requested information to KPMG in Mexico regarding this event."
 For reasons of confidentiality and that the investigation is ongoing, he added, "we can not comment on anything additional."

 According to the communication from Cabrera Siles, KPMG Mexico "KPMG's security and information protection programs are among our highest priorities.
 Our ability to provide high-quality services that our customers expect has not been affected in any way."